RDM

 - Keep it on cooldown:

-one melee combo can be chained to the next one if the combo is held until close to expiration before being finished, useful for focusing damage onto one target.
+one melee combo can be chained to the next one if the combo is held until close to expiration before being finished, allowing you to effectively use 2 full melee combos continuously if you are chasing down a target and need to keep pumping damage.

 - Using on cooldown vs using situationally: if the RDM delays